Stage 2 - Movement

 Let’s investigate the new code

-• the ''' at lines 21 and 26 turns the room descriptions in a comment block, so the program will ignore them
+• The ''' on lines 21 and 26 → turns the room descriptions into a big comment, so Python ignores that code.

-• # initialise variables → a code structure comment
+• # initialise variables → a comment to explain what the next lines of code are doing.

 • current_room = cavern

-• creates a variable to keep track of the current room the player is in.
+• makes a variable that tracks which room the player is currently in.

 Create main loop